Compare Prices and Features on Tasmania Hotels

 Tasmania Hotels – Hobart Area Hotels and Accommodation

-Hobart stretches many kilometres along the Derwent Estuary, from the D’Entrecasteaux Channel at the entrance to the Derwent River near Bruny Island, all the way to Granton, some 16 kilometres north of the city proper.
+Hobart stretches along the Derwent Estuary, from the D’Entrecasteaux Channel at the entrance to the Derwent River near Bruny Island, all the way to Granton, some 16 kilometres north of the city proper.

 More Information on Hobart Area Hotels: > Hobart Area Hotels